 The software and macros and tools I use are part of the reason I don’t edit your book using Google Docs.
 It takes MS Word to drive all the powerful stuff going on under the hood.

 And that’s just to get the manuscript warmed up.
 This is so, so much more than “reading carefully.”

 One of the best ways to reduce errors in your book is to prevent them from happening in the first place.

 Know what you’re paying for.
 If you use a professional editor, know what specific services your editor is providing.
-For example, if you are paying for a content edit (also known as a developmental edit), your editor won’t be looking for language errors.
-A content edit covers big-picture issues like plot, setting, and dialogue.
-When I do a content edit, I “switch hats” from copyediting concerns.
-I may still mark some mechanical issues along the way, but that’s not my focus—and in fact, I’ll be actively steering my attention away from those matters so I can concentrate on the big picture.
+For example, if you are paying for a story edit (a developmental edit), your editor won’t even be looking for language errors.
+A story edit covers big-picture issues like plot, setting, and dialogue.
+When I do a story edit, I “switch hats” from copyediting concerns.
+I may mark some mechanical issues along the way, but that’s not my focus.
+In fact, I actively steer away from mechanics so I can concentrate on the big picture.

-Or maybe your book needs content editing but you’re trying to save money, so you go for a line edit in hopes of dipping far enough into the big-picture issues to satisfy reader sensibilities.
-Budgets are a thing—I get that, and sometimes I’ll work with an author who needs this sort of hybrid line/content help.
-But if that’s you, keep your feet on the ground and be aware of what’s sacrificed in such a scenario.
-Your editor’s attention will be divided between substantive and mechanical issues.
+Maybe your book needs developmental editing but you’re trying to save money, so you go for a line edit in hopes of polishing the writing enough to satisfy reader sensibilities.
+Budgets are a thing—I get that.
+But keep your feet on the ground and be aware of what’s sacrificed in such a scenario.
+Your editor’s attention will be divided between story and writing issues.

 Work with, not against, your editor.
 Your editor is on your side.
-While you don’t need to tattle about every post-edit issue you discover, do let your editor know what’s made it through into the error bucket.
+While you don’t need to tattle about every post-edit issue, do let your editor know if something significant is making it through into the error bucket.
 I’m always adjusting my processes and tuning my ear for issues.
 Help me help your book.